College of Liberal Arts

 Space, Place and Social Worlds

-Our work examines wide ranging socio-cultural and political-economic processes, with a focus on modernization, urbanization, globalization and development.
-These processes operate at multiple scales to (re)produce asymmetries such as poverty, health disparities, ethnic/racial discrimination, gender inequity, political exclusion, identity violation, spatial segregation and other forms of marginalization in a globalizing world.
+The Space, Place and Social Worlds cluster examines wide ranging socio-cultural and political-economic processes, with a critical focus on population health, migration, media, environmental and climate politics, tourism, ancient and contemporary urbanization and inequality, globalization and development.
+We examine how these processes operate at multiple scales to (re)produce asymmetries such as poverty, health disparities, ethnic/racial discrimination, gender inequity, political exclusion, identity violation, spatial segregation and other forms of marginalization in a globalizing world.
 These processes are also inherently spatial, spanning the scales of the urban, regional, national and the global, and affecting people and places unevenly.
 We are interested in the varied ways these processes are represented, their materialities, and the relationships that produce and maintain them.
-Some of the topics we work on include migration and mobility, communication and media technologies, environmental health, media and communication, urban development and human rights, cultural survival and environmental conservation.
 Some examples of our work include:

 • the legal geographies of asylum and immigration, the geographies of detention in Texas, African diasporic politics in the US, the political-ecologies of tourism, and routine vehicular and pedestrian movements within urban spaces.